 4 large garlic cloves, minced

-Heat oven to 250 F. (125 C).
-Whisk the salt, pepper, paprika and cumin together in a small bowl.
-Evenly sprinkle over the ribs.
-Bake in oven for 2 hours, turning midway.
-Remove and cool.
-Cut the ribs in individual pieces.
+Heat the oven to 250°F. (125 C).
+Whisk the salt, pepper, paprika, and cumin together in a small bowl.
+Arrange the ribs on a rimmed baking sheet and evenly sprinkle the rub all over the ribs.
+Transfer to the oven and roast for 2 hours, flipping the ribs after 1 hour.
+Remove and cool the ribs until cool enough to handle.
+Cut the ribs into individual pieces.

-While the ribs are baking, combine the remaining ingredients in a medium saucepan.
-Bring to a boil, then reduce heat to low and simmer 15 minutes, stirring occasionally.
+While the ribs are baking, combine the remaining ingredients in a small saucepan.
+Bring to a boil, then reduce the heat to low and simmer 15 minutes, stirring occasionally.

-Prepare grill for direct cooking over medium heat.
-Briefly grill the ribs, turning, until they begin to crispen.
-Brush with reduced sauce and continue to grill, turning and basting until thoroughly coated, taking care to avoid burning by moving to indirect heat as necessary.
+Prepare the grill for direct cooking over medium heat.
+Grill the ribs, turning as needed, until they begin to crisp.
+Baste the ribs with the sauce and continue to grill, turning and basting until thoroughly coated.( If the ribs begin to burn, move them to indirect heat.)